rmustacc/rfd/rfd/0097/README.md

 variant of the strategy used by the mc_callbacks member of the mac_callbacks_t structure.
 By treating it as a feature negotiation, this allows us to even change the structure entirely with additional bits in the future.

-We've deployed a similar scheme with some of the new capabilities introduced as part of [RFD 89 Project Tiresias](XXX).
-However, we haven't had to revise those structures, so it remains to be determined how well this scheme ends up working.
+This is based on some of the work that was done in [RFD 89 Project Tiresias](../0089).

 In addition, we've gone ahead and reserved a uint_t of flags as the second member of each structure to allow us to have a more capabilities